 - Director, Transfusion Services, Seattle Cancer Care Alliance

-- State University of New York at Stony Brook, 1979
+- State University of New York at Stony Brook, Medicine, 1979

-Not a person to sit still for very long, outside of work Dr. Terry loves to travel, garden, and hike with her dog, Bruno.
-“Working with people who can’t always do the things they love reminds me to enjoy life, not just for myself, but for them as well.”
+Outside of work, Dr. Terry travels, gardens, and hikes with her dog, Bruno.
+“Working with people who can’t always do the things they love reminds me to enjoy life,” she said, “not just for myself, but for them as well.”